privacy-tech-lab/privacy-pioneer-web-crawler/selenium-crawler/test-lists-preparation/README.md

 Our 100-site crawler performance test list is consisted of 2 parts:

-1. 50 random websites that includes 5 sites from each of the 8 countries' top 525 lists and 10 sites from US' top 525 list.
-The 8 countries are: (Australia, Brazil, Canada, Germany, India, Singapore, South Africa, Spain)
+1. 50 random websites that includes 5 sites from each of the 10 countries' top 525 lists.
+The 10 countries are: (Australia, Brazil, Canada, Germany, India, South Korea, Singapore, South Africa, Spain, United States)

-   The script to build this first half of the list `random_50_sites_by_countries.csv` is `01_create_50_random_sites_from_9_countries.py`.
+   The script to build this first half of the list `random_50_sites_by_countries.csv` is `01_create_50_random_sites_from_10_countries.py`.

 2. 50 random websites that have high probability of using the following tracking technologies: